-PMH Wines latest UK merchant to default on en primeur Bordeaux
+Wine merchant PMH Wines Ltd has become the latest UK merchant to fail to pay Bordeaux négociants for en primeur wines.

 In August 2005 the company, which is based in Godalming, UK, confirmed to an American client an order for 11 cases of Bordeaux 2004 totalling £3270, sourced from Louis Vialard in Bordeaux.

 These wines should have been shipped in late 2006 or early 2007 – but

 decanter.com has established that PMH Wines Ltd ran into financial problems in 2006.

 In early 2006 Louis Vialard, which had been pressing PMH Wines to pay the final instalment for the 2004s, cancelled the order due to non-payment of debts.